audioshaker/audioshake-ai-user-conf/README.md

-# AudioShake presentation AI User Conference
+# AudioShake Hackathon Examples

 This repository contains utilities and example use-cases for the AudioShake API.
-For more information, check out [developer.audioshake.ai](https://developer.audioshake.ai)
+For more information, check out [developer.audioshake.ai](https://developer.audioshake.ai). `audioshake_client.py` can easily be integrated into other applications.

 ## Dependencies